dingyuqi/keep-it-simple-site/docs/en/2. Algorithm/2024-11-26-consistent Hash.md

 ==Load imbalance==

 This is a problem that consistent hashing can easily encounter.
 Generally speaking, we hope that data is evenly distributed on all machines, including after adding or removing machines.
-But observing the example of [adding nodes](/article/vpa4ql0t/#Adding machine nodes) mentioned earlier, after adding machine $c_4$, it only shares the pressure of $c_2$.
+But observing the example of [adding nodes] ( /article/vpa4ql0t/#Adding machine nodes ) mentioned earlier, after adding machine $c_4$, it only shares the pressure of $c_2$.
 We can imagine that if we add node $c_5$ again, unfortunately the hash value of the new node falls between $t_4$ and $t_2$ again, Then the newly added nodes cannot be assigned any data. **It can be seen that adding machine nodes may not necessarily reduce the pressure of data load.**

 So how to solve it?